Get to know our Board of Directors

-Peggy Simpson is founding member and former board president of Dupont Circle Village, where she helped create programs to connect Villagers socially and equip them with key medical and legal information before they need to use it.
-She worked more than 40 years as a reporter, including 15 years for the AP in Texas and covering Congress.
-She has tracked the dramatic evolution of "women's place," creating beats for the AP and national magazines.
-For a decade, she freelanced for a dozen business publications.
+Peggy Simpson is a founder and former president of Dupont Circle Village where she helped create a vibrant community to engage villagers and equip them with key medical and legal information – before they need to use it.
+Simpson is also a board member for WAVE (Washington Area Village Exchange).
+She spent 50 years as an editor and reporter, including 15 years at the Associated Press in

 Peter Fitzgerald is the Executive Vice President for Policy and Strategy at the National PACE Association.
 In this position, Peter guides the association’s policy and advocacy efforts, at the federal and state level, to support its strategic priorities.
 Prior to NPA, Peter served as the SVP for Integrated Care Strategies at Volunteers of America, where he was responsible for the planning and development of new PACE programs nationally.
 Peter has a Master of Science in Health Care Planning and Finance from the London School of Economics and the London School of Hygiene and Tropical Medicine.
 He earned his Bachelor’s degree in Public Policy from the College of William and Mary.